spellshape/cli/docs/docs/08-references/02-config.md

 ## Client code generation

-Ignite can generate client-side code for interacting with your chain with the `ignite generate` set of commands.
+Spellshape can generate client-side code for interacting with your chain with the `spellshape generate` set of commands.
 Use the following properties to customize the paths where the client-side code is generated.

 ```yml